barsv/ivan-pascal-xkb/README.md

 So the xkb_types type file contents describes **shift level** dependence on state of modifier keys (**Shift, Control, Alt**, etc.).
 Strictly speaking this file describes **key types**.
 Each type has any name and type description consists of rules for level calculation.

-Then these types are used in **xkb_symbols** type files where for each group table bound to keycode its own **key type** can be specified.
-But note that for most groups there are "default types" already defined so in most symbols maps you will not find explicit key type spcifying.
+Then these key types are used in **xkb_symbols** files where for each group table bound to keycode its own **key type** can be specified.
+But note that for most groups there are ["default types"](#predefined-types) already defined so in most symbols maps you will not find explicit key type spcifying.

 The **xkb_types** type files can contain records: